Understanding your Keyword Planner statistics and traffic forecasts

 You should choose keywords based on quality over quantity.
 That's because more relevant keywords are likely to give you better results -- keywords with higher search traffic or more advertiser competition won't necessarily help you reach your advertising goals.

-When you use Keyword Planner to get traffic estimates for your keywords, you'll see an overview of the estimates on the graph and more detailed estimates in the table.
+When you use Keyword Planner to get traffic forecasts for your keywords, you'll see an overview of them on the graph and more detailed forecasts in the table.

 - Clicks: The number of clicks your ad might receive each day if the keyword were to trigger the ad.